Mylos97/Thesis-ML/README.md

 ```

 ---
-Thanks a lot for the implementation of ["Tree Convolution"](https://github.com/RyanMarcus/TreeConvolution) used in the script.
+Thanks to Ryan Marcus for the implementation of ["Tree Convolution"](https://github.com/RyanMarcus/TreeConvolution) that was used in the training script.